 - May not be stable enough for very heavy microphones

-Once you pick out your microphone and want to start recording, there are a few tricks you can use that'll make iPhone audio better and give you the sharpest recording possible.
+Once you pick out your microphone and start recording, there are a few tricks you can use that'll make iPhone audio better — whether you're using an iPhone 13 or any other model — and give you the sharpest recording possible.

 If you're recording outside, do your best to face away from the wind and keep your microphone protected.
 If you have to record in the middle of a field, a lav mic is always a terrific option because it hugs close to a person's body for a clearer sound.
 Just be sure it isn't too close to the person's mouth.